Spicer Real Estate uses the most current real estate data & our technologically advanced systems to help make sure you save money.

 The seller pays the commission at settlement.
 Spicer’s portion of the commission is 2% of the sale price.
 Any commission over 2% is credited back to the buyer at closing.
 So, if the total advertised MLS commission is 3% on a $500,000 price, the buyer would receive a credit at closing of $5000 (1% of the sale price).
 Buyers using this option agree to work with us until they find a property that works for them.

-This option is ideal for committed buyers who plan to purchase within 1 to 3 months.
+This option has a $395 fee with a full commission rebate and is ideal for committed buyers who plan to purchase within 1 to 3 months.
 They like to research listings online, go to open houses and drive by homes to pre-screen them before showings are scheduled.
 In our hourly fee program buyers keep the entire MLS advertised commission at settlement (often 3% of the sale price).
-Spicer is paid $295 per hour for the services we provide.
+Spicer is paid $395 per hour for the services we provide.
 Our average hours billed per transaction is 25 hours.
 It can be much less on a quick purchase and it’s very rare for the total hours to exceed 30.
-Under this program, we’ll bill you after 3 months unless you’ve already put a contact on a listing by then.
+Under this program, we’ll bill you after 3 months unless you’ve already put a contract on a listing by then.
 In that case, we’ll simply wait until settlement so you can pay our fee using the commission rebate you’ll receive from the seller.

-We pledge to provide our clients with a high level of customer service, negotiation skills and market knowledge.
+We pledge to provide you with a high level of customer service, negotiation skills and market knowledge.
 As your buyer broker Spicer Real Estate will:

 - Listen to you

 - Help define your housing goals

 - Show you the homes you want to see

 - Provide market analysis